Welcome to the Department of Defense, Force Health Protection and Readiness, National

 Directive 3025.dd, or delegated to other officials.
 The Secretary of Defense shall be notified immediately of the use of

 this authority.
 Such matters shall be coordinated with the Chairman of the Joint Chiefs of Staff and/or the Joint Staff

-The ASD(HD&ASA) also develops, coordinates, and oversees the implementation
+The ASD(HD&GS) also develops, coordinates, and oversees the implementation

 of DoD policy for DSCA and:

 Through the Chairman of the Joint Chiefs of Staff as it pertains to DSCA

 matters, monitors the activation, deployment, and employment of Federal military forces (including Reserve Component forces),

 the National Guard, DoD civilian personnel, and all facilities, equipment,